LukeSmithxyz/LARBS/README.md

 ## What do you get?

 [My dotfiles](https://github.com/lukesmithxyz/voidrice) and all their requisite programs installed without a problem.
+Effectively, this is an Arch Linux ricing desktop environment.

 All the core stuff we be installed without prompt, but you'll have the option to install some of the larger non-essential packages (LaTeX, LibreOffice, Blender, etc.).